Email FacebookTwitterMenu burgerClose thin

 Share

 If you’re doing anything related to money or investing, chances are you’ll have to deal with a broker.
-A broker is someone who serves as a conduit for you when purchasing a variety of things.
-There are a number of different types of brokers, from investment brokers to insurance brokers.
+A broker is someone who serves as a conduit for you when purchasing various things.
+There are several different types of brokers, from investment brokers to insurance brokers.
 Knowing what a broker is and what he or she does is important to ensuring you effectively work with this type of financial professional.
-You may also work with a financial advisor who can deal with any necessary brokers for you as they manage your investments.

 Broker Definition